jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

     *   *Note:* For final reconstructions for a paper, DENSS should be run in Slow mode.
         For this tutorial, or for obtaining an initial quick look at results, Fast mode is fine.

-#.
-Uncheck the "Filter enantiomers (EMAN2)" checkbox.

-    *   *Note:* For final reconstructions for a paper, you should filter enantiomers.
-However, it is quite slow, so for the purposes of this tutorial we won't do it.

-    *   *Note:* SAXS data can't determine between enantiomers, so all this does is ensure that the reconstructions and averaging are done on the most similar enantiomers.
-There is no guarantee that this matches the enantiomer in solution.

-    *   *Note:* Windows users will not see this option.
-If you are on mac or linux and don't see this option it means RAW was unable to find EMAN2 on your computer.
-        Make sure EMAN2 is :ref:`properly installed <eman2>`.
-If you installed EMAN2
-        after starting RAW, restart RAW and it will attempt to automatically find it.
-If that has failed, go to the Options->Advanced Options menu and choose the DENSS settings (DENSS).
-Uncheck the option to “Automatically find the EMAN2 bin location”, and specify the location manually.

     |denss_run_tab_png|

 #.
 Click the “Start” button.